anshlc/anshlc.github.io/_posts/2020-11-24-getting-started-with-ai.md

 4. Increase the number of epochs or increase the duration of training to get better results.

 ### Overfitting
-A statistical model is said to be overfitted, when we train it with a lot of data (just like fitting ourselves in oversized pants!).
-When a model gets trained with so much of data, it starts learning from the noise and inaccurate data entries in our data set.
+Overfitting happens when a model starts to learn the details and noise in the training data to the extent that it negatively impacts the performance of the model on new data.
+This means that the noise or random fluctuations in the training data is picked up and learned as concepts by the model.
+The problem is that these concepts do not apply to new data and negatively impact the models ability to generalize.
 Then the model does not categorize the data correctly, because of too many details and noise.
 The causes of overfitting are the non-parametric and non-linear methods because these types of machine learning algorithms have more freedom in building the model based on the dataset and therefore they can really build unrealistic models.
 A solution to avoid overfitting is using a linear algorithm if we have linear data or using the parameters like